 And yes, “Fancy” would be her number-one song.
 She offered, “I just love story songs.”

-To celebrate her 67th birthday this week (3/28), we dove deep into Reba’s catalog to rate what we think are her 40 best songs.
+To celebrate her 68th birthday today (3/28), we dove deep into Reba’s catalog to rate what we think are her 40 best songs.

 Reba said of the song when it came out: "Originally Kenny Rogers and I were looking at doing this song as a duet, but we could never get it to sound just right because of the different ranges of our voices.
 Unfortunately, it just didn't work out.
 Later when I was working on a new CD, I remembered that song and called Kenny to see if he was recording it and if not, could I have it and he passed it along to me.
 We asked Vince Gill to sing the background harmonies on the song."

 This song was released in January 1983 as the third single from the album Unlimited.
 The song was McEntire's second number one on the country chart.

 A solid duet that both Reba McEntire and Brooks & Dunn featured as the title track to each artist's respective 1998 albums (If You See Him for Reba, and If You See Her for Brooks & Dunn).
 They were both released on June 2, 1998.